apache/calcite/site/_docs/howto.md

 ## Merging pull requests

-These are instructions for a Calcite committer who has reviewed a pull request from a contributor, found it satisfactory, and is about to merge it to master.
+These are instructions for a Calcite committer who has reviewed a pull request from a contributor, found it satisfactory, and is about to merge it to main.
 Usually the contributor is not a committer (otherwise they would be committing it themselves, after you gave approval in a review).